 FLORIDA MUSEUM OF NATURAL HISTORY

 They are fascinated by the 14 foot tall skeleton of a mammoth, a prehistoric Jumbo.

-The museum has become one of the most popular Florida tourist attractions even though Gainesville is away from the most populated areas of the state.
+The museum has become one of the most popular Florida tourist attractions even though Gainesville is away from the most populated areas of the State of Florida.

+FLORIDA MUSEUM OF NATURAL HISTORY